 5. Get shoppers’ names.
 Use this opportunity to get those who visit you to join your Facebook page.
 Have them sign up for your newsletter on a dedicated iPad by the register.
 Getting their names and social follows is critical as you need to stay in contact with these shoppers long after the Thanksgiving leftovers have all been eaten.

 6. Lose your cynicism.
-Let me be frank here, small business owners; it doesn't help the shopping experience or your local businesses when you bemoan the weather, the foot traffic, or politics - especially within earshot of consumers.
+Let me be frank here, small retail business owners; it doesn't help the shopping experience or your local businesses when you bemoan the weather, the foot traffic, or politics - especially within earshot of consumers.
 It's called the holiday season, not the headache season.

 7. Create and share positive energy.
 Share stories of someone being kind, of something a customer is doing for someone else, of a positive interaction you had with a shopper the day prior.
 This helps create a shopping experience that looks for the good in everyone.
 That is essential when trying to turn harried shoppers into loyal customers.